aocai166/Wasserstein-Cycle-GAN-for-Surface-Wave-Tomography/README.md

 **Note**: due to the time of development of this code (2020), I used TensorFlow 1.14.
 It might not be compatable with the recent TensorFlow 2 and above versions.

 #### (2) Download the data <br />
-All the labeled data from CVMH model and unlabeled dispersion curves from Qiu et al. (2019) are prepared in the folder *'Data/'*.
+All the labeled data from CVMH model and unlabeled dispersion curves from Qiu et al. (2019) are prepared in the folder **'Data/'**.
+Vs_region

 To play around with this, please put the code and data to whatever folder you would like to in you computer/server.
 Look at "Wcyclegan-gp-tf_Vs_inv_1D.py", all the parameters are settled down.
 What you need to change is the "self.file_train_path" to the path of where you have put the data folder, change "self.out_path" to where you want to have figure outputs and final models.
 You don't necessarily need to change "self.test_disp_path", but just in case, make it the same as the file_train_path.